ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 - Make all code modifications via pull requests

-- Ensure pull requests have at least one independent reviewer—if you are working solo on a project, consider finding other developers and trade code reviews!
+- Ensure pull requests have at least one independent reviewer—if you are working solo on a project, consider finding other developers and trade code reviews

 - Use a [development environment](/developers/docs/frameworks/) for testing, compiling, deploying smart contracts